Gapless Spin Liquid and Non-local Corner Excitation in the Spin-1/2 Heisenberg Antiferromagnet on Fractal: Abstract

 \section{Abstract}

 Motivated by the mathematical beauty and the recent experimental realizations of fractal systems, we study the spin-$1/2$ antiferromagnetic Heisenberg model on a Sierpi\'nski gasket.
 The fractal porous feature generates new kinds of frustration to exhibit exotic quantum states.
 Using advanced tensor network techniques, we identify a quantum gapless-spin-liquid ground state in fractional spatial dimension.
 This fractal spin system also demonstrates nontrivial non-local properties.
-While the extremely short-range correlation causes a highly degenerate spin form factor, the entanglement in this fractal system suggests scaling behaviors significantly different from those in integer dimensions.
+While the extremely short-range correlation causes a highly degenerate spin form factor, the entanglement in this fractal system suggests a long-range scaling behavior.
 We also study the dynamic structure factor and clearly identify the gapless excitation with a stable corner excitation emerged from the ground-state entanglement.
-Our results unambiguously point out multiple essential properties of this fractal spin system, and open a new route to explore spin liquid and frustrated magnetism.
+Our results unambiguously point out multiple essential properties of this fractal spin system, and open a new route to explore spin liquid and frustrated magnetism. \\PACS: 64.60.al;75.10.Kt;75.10.Jm